jennifer/wikispeaks-reader/README.md

 # WikispeakS

 A text-to-speech AI service for the casual searcher.
-Users can search for articles on Wikipedia, select topics, and listen to content read aloud by Kimberly, Wikispeaks' AI assitant.
+Users can search for articles on Wikipedia, select topics, and listen to content read aloud by Kimberly, Wikispeaks' AI assistant.
 A random article generator enables users to listen and learn about people, places, and things selected at random from the vast Wiki encyclopedia.

 ## Getting Started